-The EU Member States, Norway, Russia and Belarus participating in Interreg Baltic Sea Region decide that the Programme will not make use of Article 52(2) of Regulation (EU) 2021/1059, i.e. the lead or sole partner and the MA/JS are obliged to recover any amount unduly paid.
+The EU Member States and Norway participating in Interreg Baltic Sea Region decide that the Programme will not make use of Article 52(2) of Regulation (EU) 2021/1059, i.e. the lead or sole partner and the MA/JS are obliged to recover any amount unduly paid.

-Where the lead partner does not succeed in securing repayment from other partners or where the MA/JS does not succeed in securing repayment from the lead or sole partner, the EU Member State, Norway, Russia or Belarus on whose territory the partner concerned is located or, in the case of an EGTC, is registered, shall reimburse the MA/JS any amounts unduly paid to that partner based on Article 52(3) of Regulation (EU) 2021/1059.
+Where the lead partner does not succeed in securing repayment from other partners or where the MA/JS does not succeed in securing repayment from the lead or sole partner, the EU Member State or Norway on whose territory the partner concerned is located or, in the case of an EGTC, is registered, shall reimburse the MA/JS any amounts unduly paid to that partner based on Article 52(3) of Regulation (EU) 2021/1059.
 The lead partner's obligations with regard to recoveries pursuant to Article 52 shall be defined in the Programme Manual agreed with the Monitoring Committee (MC).
 The subsidy contract will refer to these obligations in accordance with Article 22(6) of Regulation (EU) 2021/1059.
-The MA/JS shall be responsible for reimbursing the amounts concerned to the general budget of the Union, in accordance with the apportionment of liabilities among the participating EU Member States, Norway, Russia and Belarus as set out below in accordance with Article 52(3) of Regulation (EU) 2021/1059.
+The MA/JS shall be responsible for reimbursing the amounts concerned to the general budget of the Union, in accordance with the apportionment of liabilities among the participating EU Member States or Norway as set out below in accordance with Article 52(3) of Regulation (EU) 2021/1059.

-In accordance with Article 52(4) of Regulation (EU) 2021/1059 once the EU Member State, Norway, Russia or Belarus has reimbursed the MA/JS any amounts unduly paid to a partner, it may continue or start a recovery procedure against that partner pursuant to its national law.
+In accordance with Article 52(4) of Regulation (EU) 2021/1059 once the EU Member State or Norway has reimbursed the MA/JS any amounts unduly paid to a partner, it may continue or start a recovery procedure against that partner pursuant to its national law.

-Where an EU Member State, Norway, Russia or Belarus has not reimbursed the MA/JS any amounts unduly paid to a partner, those amounts shall be subject to a recovery order issued by the European Commission as further specified in Article 52(5) of Regulation (EU) 2021/1059.
+Where an EU Member State or Norway has not reimbursed the MA/JS any amounts unduly paid to a partner, those amounts shall be subject to a recovery order issued by the European Commission as further specified in Article 52(5) of Regulation (EU) 2021/1059.